OAI/OpenAPI-Specification/versions/1.2.md

 <a name="modelRequired"/>required | [`string`] | A definition of which properties MUST exist when a model instance is produced.
 The values MUST be the [`{Property Name}`](#propertiesPropertyName) of one of the [`properties`](#528-properties-object).
 <a name="modelProperties"/>properties | [Properties Object](#528-properties-object) | **Required.** A list of properties (fields) that are part of the model
 <a name="modelSubTypes"/>subTypes | [`string`] | List of the [model `id`s](#modelId) that inherit from this model.
 Sub models inherit all the properties of the parent model.
 Since inheritance is transitive, if the parent of a model inherits from another model, its sub-model will include all properties.
 As such, if you have `Foo->Bar->Baz`, then Baz will inherit the properties of Bar and Foo.
 There MUST NOT be a cyclic definition of inheritance.
 For example, if `Foo -> ... -> Bar`, having `Bar -> ... -> Foo` is not allowed.
 There also MUST NOT be a case of multiple inheritance.
 For example, `Foo -> Baz <- Bar` is not allowed.
 A sub-model definition MUST NOT override the [`properties`](#modelProperties) of any of its ancestors.
 All sub-models MUST be defined in the same [API Declaration](#52-api-declaration).
-<a name="modelDiscriminator"/>discriminator | `string` | MAY be included only if [`subTypes`](#modelSubTypes) is included.
+<a name="modelDiscriminator"/>discriminator | `string` | MUST be included only if [`subTypes`](#modelSubTypes) is included.
 This field allows for polymorphism within the described inherited models.
 This field MAY be included at any base model but MUST NOT be included in a sub-model.
 The value of this field MUST be a name of one of the [`properties`](#modelProperties) in this model, and that field MUST be in the [`required`](#modelRequired) list.
 When used, the value of the *discriminator property* MUST be the name of parent or any of its sub-models (to any depth of inheritance).

 ##### 5.2.7.1 Object Example